lambdaclass/concrete/ROADMAP.md

     three stale-fixture CI failures on 2026-07-01/02 hid inside per-gate heredocs. `check_cast_matrix.sh` is the first consumer; new gates should source it, and existing gates migrate opportunistically when touched.
-35. **Immediate next forcing workload — add the Phase 6 validation project:** a small C/Rust-style CLI using the
+35. Add the Phase 6 validation project: a small C/Rust-style CLI using the
     Phase 5 core slab plus daily workflow (`Concrete.toml`, modules/imports,
     `concrete test`, bytes/text/path and collection decisions, narrow const